AnZhi20/AnZhi20-DSPMod/SuperMagneticRingProject/README.md

 ### Installation
 1. Install BepInEx.
 2. Install LDBTool.
-3. Drag SuperMagneticRingProject.dll into "Dyson Sphere Program/BepInEx/plugins/".
+3. Drag SuperMagneticRingProject.dll into "Dyson Sphere Program\BepInEx\plugins\".

 ### Mod conflicts
 Problems may arise when other mods that create new items/recipes use the following IDs: